pyricau/pyricau.github.com/_posts/2012-12-27-android-adapter-good-practices.markdown

 As mentioned before, although the API is available since Android 1.6, you shouldn't use it prior to Android 4.0, because the implementation wasn't a per-view `SparseArray`.

 `View.setTag(int, Object)` clearly wasn't designed with the **ViewHolder Pattern** in mind.
 The `key => tag` association was stored in a static `WeakHashMap` using the `View` object as the key.
 A `WeakHashMap` stores weak references to its keys.
 The idea was that as soon as a view wasn't referenced anywhere else then in the `WeakHashMap`, the entry could be garbage collected.
 However, if the value of a `WeakHashMap` entry contains a hard reference to its key (the view), it will never be garbage collected, and you'll get a **memory leak**.
-More on this [here](https://plus.google.com/u/0/104906570725395999813/posts/2cH1tw3bCy9).
+More on this [here](https://plus.google.com/u/0/104906570725395999813/posts/2cH1tw3bCy9), also see the [issue](http://code.google.com/p/android/issues/detail?id=18273).

 # Custom item ViewGroup